 Please visit our emergency contraception page.

-- Women from ages 21 to 30 should be screened every two years instead of annually using either the standard Pap or liquid-based cytology
+- Women from ages 21 to 30 should be screened every three years using either the standard Pap or liquid-based cytology

-- Women with certain high risk factors may need more frequent screening, including whose who have HIV, are immunosuppressed, were exposed to DES in utero, and have been treated for cervical neoplasia (CIN) or cervical cancer.
+- Women with certain high risk factors need more frequent screening, including whose who have HIV, are immunosuppressed, were exposed to DES in utero, and have been treated for cervical neoplasia (CIN) or cervical cancer.
+These women should discuss the frequency of their screening tests with their health care provider.

 For the most accurate Pap results, the following are suggested: